savrus/hl/README.md

 ## Basic Reference

 Material covered in Sections 2, 3.1, 3.2, and A1 of [1] should be enough to understand `akiba` and `hhl` programs.
-Everyting else is out of the scope of this project.
+Everything else is out of the scope of this project.
 Those who seek deeper knowledge of the Hub Labeling topic are encouraged to read the other papers.

 1. D. Delling, A.V.
 Goldberg, T. Pajor, and R. F. Werneck. *Robust Exact Distance Queries on Massive Networks.* Technical Report MSR-TR-2014-12, Microsoft Research, 2014. [link](http://research.microsoft.com/apps/pubs/default.aspx?id=208867)